 You only can get an SNP plan if you meet specific criteria set by the Medicare advantage insurance company.
 These criteria generally have to do with chronic conditions, living in an institution, or dual eligibility.
 Once you prove that you meet these special criteria, you can sign up for the Medicare advantage plan, which probably will have special benefits due to your special needs.

-Unlike other Medicare plans we have just discussed above, Special Needs Plan or SPN Plan is not for every person.
+Unlike other Medicare plans and prescription drug plan we have just discussed above, Special Needs Plan or SPN Plan is not for every person.
 Instead, it’s for those with certain unique situations that meet the eligibility criteria as set by an insurance company.
 Normally, the Medicare advantage plan is limited to people living in institutions (e.g. nursing homes), those with certain chronic conditions, or those with dual eligibility.
 Only individuals who meet these criteria can subscribe to SPN plan.
 The plan features additional benefits as it’s meant for people with special needs.

 Medicare Advantage Health Plans Savings Account

 MSA plans combine medical savings accounts with high-deductible plans.
 The insurance company will deposit money that you can use to pay for Medicare expenses until you meet your yearly deductible, which tends to be higher than other plans on this list.

 With the MSA plan, your medical saving account(s) will be combined with high-deductible plans.
 Your insurance company will avail funds that you can use to meet your Medicare expenses until when you can meet your yearly deductible.
 The plans are much high than other plans we’ve so far discussed on this list.

 If you are currently looking for a Medicare Advantage plan in Minnesota, it is worth comparing multiple different plans to figure out what works best for you.
 Start by looking for what plans are offered in your area and then narrow it down based on the benefits you are looking for.